The M.A. Program in Religious Studies

 (336) 759-4162 * (336) 759-4462 (fax)

-Wake Forest University and the Department of Religion welcomes all applications.
+Wake Forest University and the Department for the Study of Religions welcomes all applications.
 We do not discriminate in admission or financial aid on the basis of race, gender, religion, sexual orientation, or national origin

 Where Are They Now?